Qetesh/miniflux-ai/README.md

 ## Contributing

 Feel free to fork this repository and submit pull requests.
-Contributions are welcome!
+Contributions and issues are welcome!

 ## Star History